A7med668/STDS-Portfolio-Ahmed-Hussein-Ali-Abdelsalam-Hussein/STDS/Task04-Tableau/README.md

 - [ ] Customer satisfaction metrics integration
 - [ ] Real-time sales monitoring dashboard
 - [ ] Mobile app version for on-the-go insights

----

-## 📝 License

-This project is available under the MIT License.
-See LICENSE file for details.